Traveling across the prairie is always an adventure, but there is one thing that can stop any prairie traveler in their tracks: gumbo.

 When vehicles drive through gumbo, it creates deep ruts.
 When the mud dries, it sets like concrete and is about as heavy.
 The frozen ruts remain very hard and should be navigated carefully.
 If muddy conditions are followed by cold weather, the ruts will freeze and become difficult to navigate.
 And when the snow and ice thaws, the gumbo starts all over again until it dries or re-freezes.

 Many roads on the prairie become completely impassible when wet, even in a four-wheel drive vehicle.
-Much of the travel to and across the Reserve takes place on gravel or unimproved dirt roads, so travel across these roads requires preparation and planning.
+Much of the travel to and across the prairie takes place on gravel or unimproved dirt roads, so travel across these roads requires preparation and planning.
 Always watch the weather before embarking on a trip, and if rain or snow is in the forecast, leave extra time for travel or consider postponing your trip.
 Local tow services will only retrieve stuck vehicles when conditions have improved.

 If you do encounter mud and make it through a gumbo gauntlet, you still have the cleanup to contend with.
 Photo by Ivan Agerton for National Geographic.